Jokiller230/VoidyDiscord/docs/architecture/top-level.md

 Each loader additionally implements an asynchronous `collect` method for initial data collection.

+Additionally, each loader implements their own asynchronous `validate` method, which is invoked within `collect`, to validate the contents of a file, before adding it to the Loader store.

 Finally, loaders provide various means of exporting data in supported formats, through methods like `getJSON`, `getCSV` and more...

 ### Event loader